Our History in MTCTS

 CNS’ MTCTS technology is developed from our longstanding Rail Ticketing System (RTS), the base application system for Ticketing Service Provision where other application software(s) can be built around it.
 In the core of the RTS, a data aware executable component (a custom-built Servlet) named “Core Ticketing Engine (CTE)” resides as a memory resident program (TSR).
 The CTE takes care of accepting (or rejecting) ticket issue/refund/reservation requests, validating and storing values into resident databases over the cloud which can then be retrieved on request.
-As there is no other interface than the specially built Application Programming Interface (API), it can only listen to a secured port after a Diffie–Hellman Key Challenge and Necessary key exchanges between the client and the server (the caller and the responder) has been performed appropriately as per the set protocol.
+As there is no other interface than the specially built Application Programming Interface (API), it can only listen to a secured port after a Diffie–Hellman Key Challenge and Necessary key exchanges between the client and the server (the caller and the responder) have been performed appropriately as per the set protocol.
 The session would be encrypted with DES3 Algorithm and would provide solid security at network and software level.
-Abstracting the database with the API and would also provide security against phishing and packet sniffing by intruders.
+Abstracting the database with API would also provide security against phishing and packet sniffing by intruders.

 This innovative technology enables railway operators or the Client to use the CTE as a secure web service to meet requests using industry standard JSON/SOAP data structure.
 These components make up, along with other key elements, the core of the CSRTS that is used by Bangladesh Rail.
-To Bangladesh Railway, this allows any standard device, application, software, database or web service to consume the core ticketing engine service’s data.
-Therefore, providing the client with endless possibilities to include mobile ticketing, internet-based ticketing and of course traditional ticketing from POS counters using application software built around the core ticketing engine.
+To Bangladesh Railway, this allows any standard device, application, software, database or web service to consume the core ticketing engine service’s data and therefore providing the client with endless possibilities to include mobile ticketing, internet-based ticketing and of course traditional ticketing from POS counters using application software built around the core ticketing engine.
 Messaging, Storage and Web platforms can also be pushed through the API to host the entire system on top of the Cloud Computing Platform.

 The importance of having an adaptable core ticketing engine built as an industry-standard generic web service is enormous.
 Rapidly changing technology is a challenge for most large investment projects where technology limits itself to adaptation impairments.
 The use of RESTful API with well-perceived data consumption ecology enables clients to introduce any newer technology on top of the core ticketing engine.
 This will also enable the general public to discover the services being provided through popular social networking sites or through an app downloadable from the Android Marketplace.
 On top of that, with the increasing popularity of Cloud Computing, the entire system can be hosted over the cloud to provide a platform, protocol and storage to the client users.